Clarissa Dixon: Burgeoning career

 Urging to escape the Midwest and its fundamentalist atmosphere, she took the train alone to San Francisco in 1890, a city with a then-lively colony of unconventional writers.
 Dixon, it has been suggested, may have been specifically drawn to the bohemianism of the literary community, but it's unknown precisely which aspects of the city and California more broadly appealed to her.
 After moving to California, Danielewicz handed over The Beacons printing equipment and subscription list to her.
 Dixon's friendships during this period included the writers Jack London, George Sterling and Ambrose Bierce.

 While in San Francisco, she teamed up with a young Irish immigrant, Harry Cowell, to found the fortnightly anarchist paper, Enfant Terrible.
 She used this opportunity to provide a more unfiltered and strong-willed disposition.
 Her style of writing and use of propaganda is exemplified in one of Enfant Terribles first 1891 publications: The clergyman has no more right than the clown to marry people.
 The judge has no more right than the jail-bird to sentence people.
 The policeman has no more right than the pauper to arrest people.
 The tax collector has no more right than any other thief to filch people's property.
 The legislator has no more right than the lackey to make laws.
 I have no reverence for God, nor parents, nor sovereigns, nor presidents, nor popes, nor bishops, nor dead bodies, nor ancient institutions; in short, I have no reverence for any person or thing.
 As well as in a 1892 article from the Boston journal Liberty:The State uses money robbed from the parents to perpetuate its powers of robbery by instructing their children in its own interest.
 The church also, uses its power to perpetuate its power.
 And to these twin leeches... are the tender minds of babies entrusted for education.
 Dixon opposed the revolutionary philosophy of socialism, calling for a more "evolutionary" than "revolutionary" transformation, reinforcing education and cultivation of individual freedom over insurrection, achieving utopia via gradual reform.
-She ended a treatise in The Enquirer by advocating for men and women to organize with the call, "Workingpeople of the world, unite; you have only your chains to lose, you have a world to win."
+She ended a treatise in The Enquirer by advocating for men and women to organize with the call, "Working people of the world, unite; you have only your chains to lose, you have a world to win."